-Check the electrical wires and connections on your zero turn.
-When you operate your zero turn, there is a constant vibration that can cause your connections to become loose.
-Water can also collect in your connections and make them corrode and not function proper.
+Check the electrical wires and connections on your zero-turn.
+When you operate your zero-turn, there is a constant vibration that can cause your connections to become loose.
+Water can also collect in your connections and make them corrode and not function properly.

 Clean any corrosion you find on the connections using a wire brush and a baking soda solution.
 You can make this solution using 2 cups of water to 3 heaping tablespoons of baking soda.
 If your connections and terminals are severely corroded, replace them.